-Imagine tracking first call resolutions (FCRs) in your healthcare contact center.
-This KPI is important not only because it supports a shorter revenue cycle and patient experience, but also because it can reveal where reps struggle.
+Imagine tracking first-call resolutions (FCRs) in your loan servicing contact center.
+This KPI is important not only because it supports a shorter revenue cycle and positive experience, but also because it can reveal where agents may struggle.
 But it only has that power if you can see and easily quantify and surface the qualitative data by agent.